After Wisdom Tooth Removal

 Immediately Following Surgery

-- The gauze pad placed over the surgical area should be kept in place for a half hour.
+- The gauze pad placed over the surgical area should be kept in place for half an hour.
 After this time, the gauze pad should be removed and replaced with a new pad as instructed by the surgical assistant for three to four (3-4) sessions.